typicalbot/policies/policies/terms.md

 ## 1) Acceptance and Acknowledgment

-1. If you use the Services, you accept and agree to these Terms of Service.
+If you use the Services, you accept and agree to these Terms of Service.
 If you use the Services on behalf of a business or other legal entity, you must have the authority to bind that entity to these Terms of Service, in which case the terms "you" or "your" are referring to that entity.
 If you do not have the authority necessary to bind such entity to these Terms of Service, you shall not accept these Terms of Service and shall not use the Services on behalf of such entity.
-2. If you use certain features or portions of the Services, you may be subject to additional terms applicable to those certain features or portions of the Services ("Additional Terms").
-Additional Terms, if any, will be made available and posted within the Services when they apply.
-Additional Terms may be modified from time to time, and are hereby incorporated by reference into these Terms of Service.
-3. If you do not accept or agree with any of these Terms of Service, you shall not access or use the Services.
+If you do not accept or agree with any of these Terms of Service, you shall not access or use the Services.

 ## 2) Eligibility